Custom Web Development

 Custom Website Development Best Practices

 - Do your due diligence in determining what solution will best fulfill your requirements.
 There are a lot of good resources out there.
 For a list of some of our suggestions, Click Here.

-- Ensure that whomever is programming a CMS for your website will do so allowing for the maximum amount of editable content areas.
-Many developers and agencies will shortcut the development process by limiting the amount of editable content areas.
+- Ensure that whoever is programming a CMS for your website will do so allowing for the maximum amount of editable content areas.
+Many developers and agencies will shortcut the development process by limiting the number of editable content areas.
 This allows them to develop the site faster, but it will limit you in the future and potentially force you to have to go back to them in order to make some content changes to your site for you.